MishC/Udacity_DataAnalyst/project5_CommunicateDataFindings/readme.md

 ## Key Insights for Presentation

-There are 2 presentation exporatorationa and explanation.
+There are 2 presentations called  exploratoration.html and explanation.html
 I generated them by this command:

 jupyter nbconvert Your-Slide-Deck-Name.ipynb --to slides --post serve --template output-toggle